tefera-addis-sisay/tefera-addis-sisay.github.io/_teaching/software-engineering.md

 This course introduces the fundamental principles and practices of software engineering, focusing on the systematic development, design, testing, and maintenance of software systems.

+It emphasizes real-world software development workflows and engineering best practices used in modern software systems.

 ---

 ## 🎯 Learning Objectives

+By the end of this course, students will be able to:

-- Understand software development lifecycle
+- Understand the software development lifecycle (SDLC)
-- Apply software design principles
+- Apply software design principles in real systems
-- Learn testing and maintenance techniques
+- Perform software testing and debugging
+- Understand maintenance and evolution of software systems
-- Work with real-world software engineering workflows
+- Work effectively in structured software engineering workflows

 ---